Now that you are older and wiser, are you concerned you will outlive your money?

-(EDITOR'S NOTE: If you're ready to shift your money paradigm and mindset and learn how to make more money, register to attend the Brain-A-Thon event hosted by John Assaraf by clicking the NeuroGym banner below.)
+(EDITOR'S NOTE: If you're ready to shift your money paradigm and mindset and how to make and save more money, register to attend a training on how to win the money game by clicking the link below.)

 When it comes to retirement planning there’s a lot to it, and the adjustment may be challenging at first.
 It may feel scary knowing that you no longer have a steady stream of income from your job . . . and will instead be tapping into the money you’ve worked so diligently to save.